Sugar (2008 film): Release

 Sugar was acquired by Sony Pictures Classics and was released on April 3, 2009 in Los Angeles and New York City.

 Sugar was released on DVD and Blu-Ray for home video in September 2009.
-The DVD release was edited down to a PG-13 rating (from the original R theatrical rating) and runs 114 minutes rather than the theatrical 120; the Blu-Ray release contains the full unedited film.
+The physical and streaming releases were edited down to a PG-13 rating (from the original R theatrical rating) and run 114 minutes rather than the theatrical 120.

 Critical response

 Sugar received positive reviews from critics.
-The review aggregator website Rotten Tomatoes reports a 92% approval rating with an average rating of 7.77/10 based on 136 reviews.
+The review aggregator website Rotten Tomatoes reports a 93% approval rating with an average rating of 7.77/10 based on 137 reviews.
 The website's consensus reads, "Sugar is an exceptionally-crafted film — part sports flick, part immigrant tale — with touching and poignant drama highlighted by splendid performances."
-Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, gives the film an average score of 82 based on 26 reviews, indicating "Universal acclaim."
+Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, gives the film an average score of 82 based on 26 reviews, indicating "universal acclaim."
 The American Film Institute also named the film among its Top 10 for 2009.

 It was scheduled to compete in the Dramatic Competition at the 2008 Sundance Film Festival.
 It was also a Spotlight film in the 2008 Hamptons International Film Festival.